hchulkim/replication-template/README.md

 4. **Make some bash files for automation**: Use bash files to download some files from the web, etc. I also have an example template for the bash file in the repository.

 5. **Make a Snakefile**: This is used as a script that runs some bash script.
 We use bash scripts to run automatic command in the terminal (e.g. downloading files, etc).
 Snakefile allows to make set of rules to implement this in a clear, reproducible way.
-You need to make **snakefile**.
+Snakefile can also run R scripts or other programming scripts.
+To do this, you need to make **snakefile**.
 I also have an example template for the snakefile in the repository.

 6. Check if the Snakefile is well defined using the code below: